isomerpages/moe-serangoonsec/_distinctive-programmes/Direct School Admission DSA/Criteria and Selection Process.md

   </tr>
 </tbody></table>
  <hr>

-Attitude and suitability during the interview (shortlisted applicants will be informed to attend the interview).

 <b>Note:</b> Meeting all the criteria does not guarantee the student will be shortlisted/be given an offer.
 The decision of the Interview Panel on the DSA-Sec application is final.
 The school reserves the right not to release the reasons for non-selection of applicants and/or the results of the aptitude test and the interview.